Trail Project

 • Use proper PPE and maintain a safe work site

-• Be prepared with required or recommended training (i.e. chainsaw safety and certification)
+• Be prepared with required or recommended training (i.e. chainsaw certification)

 • Use the right tool for the job (hand tools vs mechanized tools)